-Summary Compensation Table Target Total Direct Compensation Realized Compensation Realizable Compensation Purpose SEC mandated compensation disclosure Used to evaluate targeted compensation opportunities and mix of compensation elements relative to peer group Used to evaluate pay for performance alignment Used to evaluate pay for performance alignment Pay Elements Pay received during year: Base salary Annual bonus paid for prior year performance Other cash bonus as applicable (e.g., sign-on bonuses) All other compensation Future pay opportunities that may or may not be realized: Accounting value of long-term equity incentive awards granted in prior year Accounting value of Management Stock Purchase (MSP) Plan (see section 3 for additional information) - Base salary - Target annual bonus - Accounting value of long-term equity incentive awards granted in prior year - Base salary - Annual bonus paid - Gains on stock options upon exercise - Gains on RSUs and PSUs vested, inclusive of dividend equivalents Base salary Annual bonus paid Gains on RSUs and PSUs vested, inclusive of dividend equivalents In-the-money value of outstanding equity awards (calculated based on the stock price at year end)
+Summary Compensation Table Target Total Direct Compensation Realized Compensation Realizable Compensation Purpose SEC mandated compensation disclosure Used to evaluate targeted compensation opportunities and mix of compensation elements relative to peer group Used to evaluate pay for performance alignment Used to evaluate pay for performance alignment Pay Elements Pay received during year: Base salary Annual bonus paid for prior year performance Other cash bonus as applicable (e.g., sign-on bonuses) All other compensation Future pay opportunities that may or may not be realized: Accounting value of long-term equity incentive awards granted in prior year Accounting value of Management Stock Purchase (MSP) Plan (see section 3 for additional information) Base salary Annual bonus paid Actual gains on stock options upon exercise Gains on RSUs and PSUs upon vesting, inclusive of dividend equivalents Base salary Annual bonus paid Gains on RSUs and PSUs upon vesting, inclusive of dividend equivalents In-the-money value of outstanding equity awards (calculated based on the stock price at year end)

-All other compensation may include dividend equivalents, perquisites and other personal benefits, tax preparation and financial planning, severance payments/accruals (if any), relocation expenses (if any), payments relating to employee savings plan and other miscellaneous compensation elements.

-RSUs: Restricted Stock Units; PSUs: Performance Share Units
+All other compensation may include dividend equivalents, perquisites and other personal benefits, tax preparation and financial planning, severance payments/accruals (if any), relocation expenses (if any), payments relating to employee savings plan and other miscellaneous compensation elements. \\RSUs: Restricted Stock Units; PSUs: Performance Share Units

 In furtherance of our pay-for-performance philosophy, our executive compensation program links a substantial majority of our executives' total compensation directly to Company performance.
-As indicated in the charts below, our evaluation of Target Total Direct Compensation (comprised of base salary, annual target bonus and the grant date fair value of long-term incentive awards) demonstrated that CIRCOR places more pay "at risk" than our peers, particularly with respect to our CEO compensation program.
-"At risk" elements include annual target bonus and long-term incentive awards.
-In 2014, approximately 84% of our CEO's Target Total Direct Compensation were subject to performance targets or directly linked to CIRCOR's stock price.
+As indicated in the charts below, our evaluation of Target Total Direct Compensation (comprised of base salary, annual target bonus and the grant date fair value of long-term incentive awards) for 2015 demonstrated that CIRCOR places a substantial portion of pay "at risk" above that of our compensation peers.
+"At risk" elements include annual target bonus, stock options and PSUs.
+In 2015, approximately 75% of our CEO's Target Total Direct Compensation and approximately 55% of our NEOs' Target Total Direct Compensation were subject to achievement of certain specific and measurable performance goals and objectives or required increases in CIRCOR's stock price in order to generate value for the recipient.